2023 Most Popular Engineering Bachelor's Degree Schools in the Southwest Region

 Of the 736 students majoring in engineering at Texas Tech, 82% are male and 18% are female.

-Out of the 65 schools in the Southwest Region that were part of this year’s ranking, The University of Texas at Dallas landed the # 5 spot on the list.
-Located in the medium-sized city of Richardson, UT Dallas is a public college with a fairly large student population.
+A rank of #5 on this year’s list means The University of Texas at Dallas is a great place for engineering students working on their bachelor’s degree.
+Located in the city of Richardson, UT Dallas is a public school with a very large student population.

 Of the 669 students majoring in engineering at UT Dallas, 77% are male and 23% are female.

-The University of Texas at Arlington ranked #6 on this year’s Most Popular Engineering Bachelor’s Degree Schools in the Southwest Region list.
-UT Arlington is a very large public school located in the large city of Arlington.
+With a ranking of #6, The University of Texas at Arlington did quite well on this year’s most popular schools for engineering students working on their bachelor’s degree.
+UT Arlington is a fairly large public school located in the city of Arlington.

 Women make up 21% of the engineering majors at the school.